-In 2008, Sikh Union Coventry was invited to participate in the sponsorship and organisation of an Eye Camp in India, the first Sikh Union eye camp took place in March 2009, and attended by seven members of the club who travelled at their own cost to support the project.
+In 2008, Sikh Union Coventry was invited to participate in the sponsorship and organisation of an Eye Camp in India, the first Sikh Union eye camp took place in March 2009, and was attended by seven members of the club who travelled at their own cost to support the project.
 Almost 700 needy patients attended in the township of Phillaur in the Punjab District of India.
 The project was a total success.
-In 2011, plans for the first water borehole project for Kenya was launched by Sikh Union Coventry in a partnership with three other organisations, Sikh Union Nairobi, Lions Club of Fairlop London and Ramgarhia Youth Association Nairobi (RYA)
+In 2011, plans for the first water borehole project for Kenya was launched by Sikh Union Coventry in a partnership with three other organisations, Sikh Union Nairobi, Lions Club of Fairlop London, and Ramgarhia Youth Association Nairobi (RYA)

-The inauguration of Sikh Union’s first joint water borehole project was September 2012, this water borehole provides clean water and benefits approx. 3500 people from the surrounding villages had to travel 5 to 8 kilometres daily to fetch water from a river (normally not clean).
+The inauguration of the Sikh Union’s first joint water borehole project was September 2012, this water borehole provides clean water and benefits approx. 3500 people from the surrounding villages had to travel 5 to 8 kilometres daily to fetch water from a river (normally not clean).
 In June 2013 Asha Sadan and Mary Bhavan Orphanage project was launched.
 Asha Sadan, which is based in Noida, New Delhi currently accommodates 25 girls ranging from the ages of 3 to 16-years-old.
-These girls have experienced various forms of trauma (mental, sexual and physical abuse) and come from disreputable family backgrounds that have been crime-ridden and unstable.
+These girls have experienced various forms of trauma (mental, sexual, and physical abuse) and come from disreputable family backgrounds that have been crime-ridden and unstable.
 The orphanages are run by Catholic nuns purely on a voluntary basis.

-The Sikh Union also organise Vaisakhi Sports Day is held annually at the War Memorial Park in Coventry and the Guru Tegh Bahadur Ji Charity Walk is held annually on the streets of Coventry, We are often supported on these events by the renown Sikh marathon runner Sardar Fauja Singh, who is well over 100 years old.
+The Sikh Union also organise Vaisakhi Sports Day is held annually at the War Memorial Park in Coventry and the Guru Tegh Bahadur Ji Charity Walk is held annually on the streets of Coventry, We are often supported on these events by the renowned Sikh marathon runner Sardar Fauja Singh, who is well over 100 years old.

 INTERNATIONAL AWARD FOR EXCELLENCE AND ACHIEVEMENT The Winners Shaashale Group Somaliland Presented by Mayor of Swindon Cllr Maureen Penny